jmsweng/X-ray-detector-gain-map/README.md

-# X-ray-detector-gain-map
+# X ray detector gain map
 Code is provided in the form of Jupyter Notebooks, installation instructions for Jupyter are found [here](https://jupyter.org/install), though it is already included in the default install configuration of [Anaconda Python](https://www.anaconda.com/products/individual) which is the recommended Python install for this code.
 Code is written for Python 3 (Python 3.9.7 was used to run the code to generate example images).

-# Documentation is currently a work in progress
+### Documentation is currently a work in progress

 Code to calculate a gain map for an x-ray area detector at an arbitrary beam energy using measurements of an amorphous scatterer.
 May be used to correct for non-uniformity in detector response at energies where it is not possible collect a flat field.